Foreign Threat Actor Conducting Large-Scale Spear-Phishing Campaign with RDP Attachments

 - Adopt Phishing-Resistant Authentication Methods:

-- Organizations are encouraged to deploy phishing-resistant authentication solutions, such as FIDO tokens.
+- Deploy phishing-resistant authentication solutions, such as FIDO tokens.
 It is important to avoid SMS-based MFA, as it can be vulnerable to SIM-jacking attacks.

 - Implement Conditional Access Policies: